-However, the school may still choose to request one as they judge necessary but may not request a check of the barred list.
+However the school may still choose to request one as they judge necessary but may not request a check of the barred list.

-If a volunteer is not engaging in regulated activity and is therefore supervised at all times, e.g. a parents accompanying their students on a school trip, the school will undertake a risk assessment and use their professional judgement and experience, when deciding whether to seek an enhanced DBS check.
+If a volunteer is not engaging in regulated activity and is therefore supervised at all times, e.g. a parents accompanying their children on a school trip, the school will undertake a risk assessment and use their professional judgement and experience, when deciding whether to seek an enhanced DBS check.
 A barred list check is legally not allowed under these circumstances.

-4.10 School Governors
+4.11 School Governors

-Governing bodies must apply for an enhanced criminal records certificate for any governor who does not already hold one.
+The school will apply for an enhanced DBS check for all members of the governing body.
+In addition to this, a risk assessment will be completed to ascertain if any members of the governing body are taking part in regulated activity with children.
+If it is determined that any person is taking part in regulated activity, a barred list check will be requested.
 They must do this by 1 September 2016 where a governor was elected before 1 April 2016 and within 21 days of appointment or election if a governor is elected or appointed after 1 April 2016.